-The day I was introduced to this house I had just lost everything....I was really in need of a place to call my own.
+The day I was introduced to this house I had just lost everything...I was really in need of a place to call my own.
 I signed the deal and decided to plunge forward and bring this place up to today's standards.
-The house was in a pretty bad state of disrepair and non use.
+The house was in a pretty bad state of disrepair and nonuse.
 The roof leaked in 2-3 spots, the kitchen was severely outdated, there was no shower to speak of and the walls were covered with dated 50's wallpaper...2 layers thick.
 It has 3 bedrooms on the second floor with the possibility of a 4th in the attic.
 The heater and hot water heater are new and a modern fridge was included.
-The floors are painted pine, not much to work with in the area of refinishing those, as they are not of a very high quality and meant only to be a sub floor.
+The floors are painted pine, not much to work with in the area of refinishing those, as they are not of very high quality and meant only to be a subfloor.
 The basement is small with not much room for more than the heater and hot water heater.
 The electric service panel was recently upgraded to a 200 amp service so I should be OK with my power needs.

 So, my first thought was to remove all the wallpaper and to renovate the downstairs living area and kitchen before moving upstairs to tackle the bath and bedrooms.
 The water service was not turned on so I brought water with me and used a spray bottle to soak the wallpaper to help with the removal.
-Once it was all removed I began spackling the walls and ceiling in the living room.
+Once it was all removed, I began spackling the walls and ceiling in the living room.
 I moved into the kitchen for more of the same.
-Once the walls were prepped I picked out some paint and began the arduous task of priming and painting everything.
+Once the walls were prepped, I picked out some paint and began the arduous task of priming and painting everything.
 The kitchen was going to be my favorite project as I love to cook.
-I envisioned a Spanish themed kitchen with bright colors and a Mexican style décor throughout.
-The cabinets were outdated, so to save money I decided to paint the cabinets and change the hardware to update them.
+I envisioned a Spanish themed kitchen with bright colors and Mexican style décor throughout.
+The cabinets were outdated, so to save money, I decided to paint the cabinets and change the hardware to update them.
 The gold and green colors in the kitchen looked good to me, the rest of the downstairs was left to neutral colors on the walls and white trim throughout.

 I searched far and wide for an inexpensive but nice alternative to the painted pine floors.
 Several stores and home centers eventually led me to Lumber Liquidators.
-I have had good experience with them in the past and was hard pressed to beat their prices.
+I have had a good experience with them in the past and was hard-pressed to beat their prices.
 I settled on an Antique Oak laminate floor, I thought it was a good choice based on the age of the house.
 Originally I had planned on flooring the Living Room and the Front Room, leaving the kitchen to be tiled or some sort of linoleum.
 After much debate, I decided to use this same flooring throughout the first floor.
 It's easy to install and very maintenance free.
-The flooring really will help give the house a nice flow.
+The flooring will really help give the house a nice flow.
 If I can still find this particular style, I may install it throughout the 2nd floor as well as it is inexpensive and looks great.

 My Daughters Bedroom

 This bedroom was in need of repair as much as the rest of the house.
 The saving grace was that the wallpaper was already removed and the major damage was limited to one wall.
 I started by painting the window trim with a light blue that my daughter picked out.
 I spackled all the holes and cracks with three coats of spackle, sanding between each coat as needed.
 One wall was extremely bad as the chimney leaked in that area for years before being corrected.
-So with a lot of spackle, paint and patience I think it will pass.
-I primed all the walls and ceiling and painted the final color the palette that my 8 year old Daughter picked herself.
-Flooring is last and as of this writing nothing has been purchased yet.
-So with the addition of a new ceiling fan, this room is livable and i'm ready to move on.
+So with a lot of spackle, paint and patience, I think it will pass.
+I primed all the walls and ceiling and painted the final color the palette that my 8-year-old Daughter picked herself.
+Flooring is last and as of this writing, nothing has been purchased yet.
+So with the addition of a new ceiling fan, this room is livable and I'm ready to move on.